A taste of what readers think - vote here, then see every market-sentiment poll.

 // About this site

-// About me - Luis Nunez
+// About me, Luis Nunez

-I'm a finance and data enthusiast based in Miami, originally from Venezuela.
+Finance and data enthusiast based in Miami, originally from Venezuela.
 Contrarian by nature.
 I build financial tools, research macro trends, and obsess over portfolio construction, market cycles, and economic history.
 I love placing bets and taking risks.
 Perhaps a bit too much.

 // Investment philosophy